web3/web3.js/docs/docs/guides/web3_eth_migration_guide.md

 ##### `receipt`

 -   The `receipt` object the event listener receives:
-    -   Returns a hex string instead of a number for the following properties:
+    -   Returns a bigint instead of a number for the following properties:
         -   `transactionIndex`
         -   `blockNumber`
         -   `cumulativeGasUsed`
         -   `gasUsed`
         -   `effectiveGasPrice`
-    -   Returns a hex string instead of a boolean for the following properties:
+    -   Returns a bigint instead of a boolean for the following properties:
         -   `status`

 ```typescript